Kaza, Guntur district

-Kaza is a village in Guntur district of the Indian state of Andhra Pradesh.
-It is located in Mangalagiri mandal part of Mangalagiri Tadepalle Municipal Corporation part of Guntur revenue division.
-The great saint krishna Narayana Teertha born here.
+Kaza is a residential and commercial locality in Guntur.
+The commerce is driven by its proximity to NH-16 and Acharya Nagarajuna University.
+It is a part of Guntur revenue division.
+The great saint krishna Narayana Teertha was born here.

 Geography

 Kaza is situated to the southwest of the mandal headquarters, Mangalagiri, at 16.3906°N 80.5425°E. It is spread over an area of 1818 ha.